Pharmacy Tech Classes Jacksonville, FL

 • Secure admission to Florida State College before applying for the pharmacy tech program.
 The non-refundable application fee is $25

-• A high school diploma or equivalent – official high school transcript, transcript from other colleges, or official copy of GED test scores must be provided
+• A high school diploma or equivalent – official high school transcript, a transcript from other colleges, or official copy of GED test scores must be provided

 • Must be at least 17 years old